Summer Pruning for Herbs

 Healthy lemon grass plant.

 Lemon Grass is another herb that doesn’t really need pruning.
 As with the chives, it’s best to harvest by clipping the whole stalk.
-In fact, with lemon grass, it’s usually the fleshy part near the soil line that’s used in cooking.
-The fleshy part is cut away from the leafy part and either minced or smashed to release the flavor.
+In fact, with lemon grass, it’s the fleshy part near the soil line that’s we use in cooking.
+Cut the fleshy part away from the leafy part and either mince or smash it to release the flavor.

 Personally, I think the best way to use lemon grass is to add it to your dish in large pieces so you can remove it before serving the dish.
-It’s very tough and not meant to be eaten.
+It’s very tough and should not be eaten.

-The leafy parts can be used for a light and flavorful tea.
+The leafy parts make a light and flavorful tea.
 It dries well, too, so you can preserve it for use.
 I like it mixed with green tea for an aromatic and satisfying hot or iced tea.

 Soft Green Fennel with a Mullein plant in the foreground.